readytensor/rt-datasets-fars/README.md

   - `fars_schema.json`: Contains the schema for the dataset.
 Schema file follows the Ready Tensor specifications for schema files for multiclass classification tasks.
 See details of the schema specifications here: [https://docs.readytensor.ai/for-contributors/model-requirements/multiclass-classification#data-schema-and-input--output-formats](https://docs.readytensor.ai/for-contributors/model-requirements/multiclass-classification#data-schema-and-input--output-formats)
   - `fars_train.csv`: Contains the training data in CSV format.
 The file contains the target column.
   - `fars_test.csv`: Contains the test data in CSV format.
 The file does not contain the target column.
+  - `fars_smoke_test_train.csv`: Contains the smaller (10%) subset of training data in CSV format.
+It can be used during model development for quick testing.
+It uses the same schema file as the main data.
+  - `fars_smoke_test_test.csv`: Contains the smaller (10%) subset of test data in CSV format.
+Note that it is extracted from the train set (i.e. from data in `fars_train.csv`).
+So targets for this small test set can be found in the training data.
+This file can be used during model development for quick testing.
+It uses the same schema file as the main data.
 - `docs/`: Contains the documentation for the dataset.
   - `Fatality Analysis Reporting System Analytical User’s Manual, 1975-2021.pdf`: This is the original documentation for the dataset sourced directly from FARS.
 This comprehensive manual contains more information on each of the features in the dataset.
 - `License.md`: Contains the license information for this project.